jgazq/MorphoSONIC/README.md

 If you are using a **Windows computer**, you'll first need to **install NEURON manually**:
 1. Go to the [NEURON website](https://neuron.yale.edu/neuron/download/) and download the appropriate *NEURON* installer for Windows
-2. Run the *NEURON* installer and follow the procedure:
-  - Confirm installation directory (`c:\nrn`)
-  - Check the option "Set DOS environment"
-  - Click on "Install".
+2. Start the *NEURON* installer, confirm the installation directory (`c:\nrn`), check the "Set DOS environment" option, and click on "Install".
 After completion you should see a new folder named `NEURON 8.x x86_64` on your Desktop.
 3. Log out and back in to make sure your environment variables are updated.

 For Mac OSx and Ubuntu users, NEURON will be automatically installed as a Python dependency, so you don't need to pre-install anything.